freedomofpress/securedrop/docs/terminology.rst

 The *Source Interface* is the website that sources will access when submitting documents and communicating with journalists.
-This site is hosted on the *App Server* and can only be accessed over Tor.
+This site is hosted on the *Application Server* and can only be accessed over Tor.

 Journalist Interface
 ------------------

 The *Journalist Interface* is the website that journalists will access when downloading new documents and communicating with sources.
-This site is hosted on the *App Server* and can only be accessed over Tor.
+This site is hosted on the *Application Server* and can only be accessed over Tor.
 In previous releases, this was called the *Document Interface*, but we have renamed it to avoid ambiguity.